-With questionable cash flows amounting to only 8.9% of operating cash flow, Gran Tierra Energy's cash flows look clean.
-Within the questionable cash flow figure plotted in the TTM period above, stock-based compensation and related tax benefits provided the biggest boost, at 4.6% of cash flow from operations.
+With 19.7% of operating cash flow coming from questionable sources, Gran Tierra Energy investors should take a closer look at the underlying numbers.
+Within the questionable cash flow figure plotted in the TTM period above, stock-based compensation and related tax benefits provided the biggest boost, at 5.7% of cash flow from operations.
 Overall, the biggest drag on FCF came from capital expenditures.
-Gran Tierra Energy investors may also want to keep an eye on accounts receivable, because the TTM change is 3.8 times greater than the average swing over the past 5 fiscal years.

 A Foolish final thought